cucumber-ltd/feynman/README.md

 ## Puzzles

 - how to pass state between steps (do actors have brains?)
   - do we want to re-use actors between steps?
+  - maybe we can have a single state tree that we use reducers / selectors to manage
+  - what makes Joe, Joe?
+    - where does his state live?
 - we don't quite now how to express assertions
   - do we just want to use attemptsTo and have commands that have assertions?
 This might make reporting harder later?
 - is having namespaces for questions important?
 - do we even need questions
 - do we say checks or asserts
+- how do we choose which low-level task to load that is composed of interactions?
+Based on the perspective?
+  - perhaps we can just separate the definition from the handler (like commands / command handlers)

     [screenplay]: // TODO